SAP-archive/btp-workflow-management-opensap/Week 1/Unit 3/readme.md

       - Click **Edit** and enter your trial user password
 6. Click **Save**

+> -  Ignore the check connection issues like 401, 404.
+This is an issue with Destination service.
+If you see a green icon then it means connection is successful.
-> Caution: Ensure that the Two Factor Authentication is disabled for the user whose username and password are entered in the destination configuration.
+> - Caution: Ensure that the Two Factor Authentication is disabled for the user whose username and password are entered in the destination configuration.
 If not, then register a new user with 2FA disabled.

   <img src="images/setup-destination-1.png" width="800">